EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   surroundedProgram
 ```

-Deferred execution can seem strange at first, but it is key to enabling us to insert new functionality into the Effects within our program.
+Deferred execution can seem strange at first, but it is essential for inserting new functionality into the Effects in our program.